-Quality objectives for the Prostate Cancer Registry
+Quality indicators for the Prostate Cancer Registry

 The health care patients receive should follow recommendations found in the National Action Programme with guidelines for diagnosis, treatment and follow-up of prostate cancer.